MobileNativeFoundation/bluepill/README.md

 ## Fastlane Support

 If you're using [Fastlane](https://github.com/fastlane/fastlane) to run your tests, you're in luck!
 You can integrate Bluepill into your project with very little change to your existing setup.
-Just intetgrate one of the following Fastlane plugins, and you'll be on your way:
+Just integrate one of the following Fastlane plugins, and you'll be on your way:

 - [Redpill](https://github.com/omniprojects/fastlane-plugin-redpill) - The most up-to-date plugin; it's is maintained by [Omni](https://github.com/omniprojects) and offers a full set of options to hook into Bluepill.
 As of this writing, Redpill is compiled against Xcode 9.1, and intended for use with [CircleCI](https://circleci.com).
 It will be updated with newer versions of Xcode when CircleCI supports them.
 - [fastlane-plugin-bluepill](https://github.com/tbrand/fastlane-plugin-bluepill) - Last updated Nov.
 7th, offers basic support for working with the Bluepill binary.